jgraichen/salt-acme/README.md

 management and authentication.

 All cryptographic operations are handled by `salt-pki`.
-Signing requests are send to a runner on the salt master, e.g. `acme.sign`.
+Signing requests are sent to a runner on the salt master, e.g. `acme.sign`.

 The runner can authenticate the minion and check if it is permitted to request certificates for a given domain.